You may have taken several road trips in your entire life with your family or friends.

-You must have done several road trips in your entire life either with your family or friends.
-But the Chitkul road trip will totally be going to be a different experience altogether.
-Because you will be surpassing amongst the most dangerous motorable roads in India (Sangla), the drastically changing mountain climate, & patience level.
+But the Delhi to Chitkul road trip will be a different experience entirely.
+Because you will be surpassing amongst the most dangerous motorable roads in India (Sangla), the drastically changing mountain climate, & patience level most importantly.

 Are there any accessible airports nearby or a railway station?
-Nope, just hop on the bus and let the journey on the HRTC begins.
+Nope, hop on the bus and let the journey on the HRTC begins.

 Table of Contents

-Chitkul road trip on the HRTC bus
+Road trip to Chitkul on the HRTC bus

 Firstly, we will be going to look at the starting point.
 Let’s assume that you are departing from Delhi –